Long Story Short: Omitted Variable Bias in Causal Machine Learning: Statistical Inference on the Bounds

 where the latter parameterization is Neyman-orthogonal.
 Specifically Neyman orthogonality refers to the property:

 where $\partial$ is the Gateaux (pathwise derivative) operator over directions $h \in L^2(P_{W^s})$.

 Application of DML theory in \cite{DML} and the delta-method gives the statistical properties of the estimated bounds under the condition that machine learning of $g_s$ and $\alpha_s$ is of sufficiently high quality, with learning rate faster than $n^{-1/4}$.
+The estimation relies on the following generic algorithm.